-The Indo-Chinese Water Dragon, Physignathus cocincinus Cuvier, 1829 is widely distributed in Southeast Asia from southern China through Viet Nam, Laos, Cambodia to eastern Thailand (Das 2010; Nguyen et al. 2009).
-The semiaguatic species is associated to rocky streams in undisturbed evergreen lowland forests at elevations from 50 to 820 m a.s.l (Das 2010; Gewiss et al. 2020; Nguyen et al. 2018a; Ziegler 2002).
+The Indo-Chinese Water Dragon, Physignathus cocincinus Cuvier, 1829, is widely distributed in Southeast Asia from southern China through Viet Nam, Lao People's Democratic Republic (hereafter referred to as Lao PDR), Cambodia to eastern Thailand (Das 2010; Nguyen et al. 2009).
+The semiaquatic species is associated with rocky streams in undisturbed evergreen lowland forests at elevations from 50 to 820 m a.s.l (Das 2010; Gewiss et al. 2020; Nguyen et al. 2018a; Ziegler 2002).
 Therefore, the actual area of occupancy (AOO) is assumed to be much smaller than the total extent of occurrence (EOO) (Nguyen et al. 2018a).
 The species was listed as Vulnerable (VU) by the IUCN (International Union for Conservation of Nature) Red List of Threatened Species in 2019 (Stuart et al. 2019).
 Additionally, P. cocincinus was nationally assessed as Endangered (EN) in the Red Lists of China and Thailand and listed in the Red Data Book of Viet Nam as Vulnerable (VU) (Dang et al. 2006; Jiang et al. 2016; Nabhitabhata & Chan-ard 2005).
-The species is a common target in both the domestic and international trade because of its attractive appearance, semi-aquatic lifestyle and relatively large size (for the local food consumption).
+The species is a common target in both the domestic and international trade because of its attractive appearance, semiaquatic lifestyle and relatively large size (for the local food consumption).
 Since water dragons are sedentary and very easy to collect, the harvest of wild specimens poses a serious threat to the survival of wild populations.
-In fact, more than 1.4 million live specimens of P. cocincinus were recorded to be imported into the EU and US during the period from 1999 to 2019, most of them originating from the wild populations in Viet Nam (Gewiss et al. 2020; UNEP-WCMC 2020; USFWS 2018).
-Besides the international and domestic pet trade, harvest of water dragons for consumptive use (mainly food consumption) was documented and identified as a significant threat in the past, but has not yet been quantified.
+In fact, more than 1.4 million live specimens of P. cocincinus were recorded to be imported into the EU and US during the period from 1999 to 2020, and most of them originated from the wild populations in Viet Nam (Gewiss et al. 2020; CITES Trade Database 2021; USFWS 2018).
+Besides the international and domestic pet trade, harvest of water dragons for consumptive use (mainly food consumption) has been documented and identified as a significant threat in the past, but has not yet been quantified.
 Considering the international trade in addition to domestic trade volumes, the pressure from harvesting on wild populations is likely very high.

-Recent studies on the population status of P. cocincinus in northern and central Viet Nam revealed that water dragons currently occur in these areas in low population densities, and population sizes were estimated to be overall very small (see Gewiss et a.
-2020; Nguyen et al. 2018a).
-Due to the extremely high export numbers of about 70.000 individuals per year from Viet Nam during the last 20 years, and at the same time low population sizes of the species in this country, it is most likely that specimens in the international trade originate from other range states than Viet Nam as well.
+Recent studies on the population status of P. cocincinus in northern, central and southern Viet Nam revealed that water dragons currently inhabit these areas in low population densities, and population sizes were estimated to be overall very small, especially in disturbed populations (see Gewiss et a.
+2020; Nguyen et al. 2018a; Truong Q. Nguyen pers. comm.).
+Due to the extremely high export numbers of about 70,000 individuals per year from Viet Nam during the last 20 years, and at the same time low population sizes of the species in this country, it is most likely that specimens in the international trade originate from other range States than Viet Nam as well.
 It can be assumed that trade will cause population declines, and even local extinctions if trade volumes remain at current levels.
 In addition to the trade in P. cocincinus, habitat degradation and fragmentation due to agriculture, industry and infrastructure development are considered a threat to the survival of the species in its natural distribution range.
 Therefore, this proposal seeks to list the Indo-Chinese Water Dragon, Physignathus cocincinus in CITES Appendix II in accordance with Article II, Paragraph 2 (a) of the Convention satisfying criterions A and B, Annex 2(a) of Resolution Conf.
 9.24 (Rev. CoP17).